pingu342/search_bitcoin/README.md

     git clone https://github.com/pingu342/search_bitcoin.git
     cd search_bitcoin

-Find the Electrum Server and set its address to ELECTRS_HOST, ELECTRS_PORT in electrs_getaddressbalance.py
+Get the Electrum Server and set its address to ELECTRS_HOST, ELECTRS_PORT in electrs_getaddressbalance.py

 # Random Search

     ./random_search.sh NUM

-This script generate a password of NUM bytes and hash the password using sha256 as the private key.
+This script generate a NUM character password, hash it using sha256, and use it as a private key.

 Next, generate a P2PKH address from the private key.

-Finally, check the balance of P2PKH addresses.
+Finally, check the balance of P2PKH addresse.

 ex.
 NUM=3